Artificial Intelligence and Computer Networks

 • K-NN: distance metrics and QoS prediction

-SVM and SVR for Network Performance and Latency Prediction
+5. SVM for Performance and Network Latency Prediction

 • k-Means algorithm